sikopet/blog/posts/login-scripts.md

 for user.
 These scripts, for example, set the environment variables, create command aliases, run programs.

 There are two main types of a shell instance, interactive and noninteractive.
-However noninteractive shells (such as those running shell scripts) usually don't read any startup files.
+However, noninteractive shells (such as those running shell scripts) usually don't read any startup files.

 <table>
   <tr>